 There are currently many digital marketing tools at our disposal in the online world.
-Social media, SEO and PPC are amongst some of the key methods that marketers incorporate into their strategies.
-However, despite the number of tools available to marketers and business owners, email marketing remains the firm favourite channel, generating the highest ROI.
+Social media, SEO (Search Engine Optimisation) and PPC (Pay Per Click) advertising are amongst some of the key methods that marketers incorporate into their strategies.
+However, despite the number of tools available to marketers and business owners, email marketing remains the firm favourite channel, generating the highest ROI (Return on Investment).

 Email marketing is a high-impact, cost-effective and highly measurable way of delivering your marketing message to your subscribers.
 It has the durability and control that other channels lack.
 Your Facebook, Instagram and Twitter profiles will constantly evolve as we develop new technology, leading to changing algorithms and updates.
-While social media is a great platform to interact with your audience and create new connections, email allows you to nurture a deeper relationship, which ultimately converts your customers into loyal, proactive supporters.
+While social media is a great platform to interact with your audience and create new connections, email allows you to nurture a deeper relationship, which ultimately converts your customers into loyal, champions for your brand.

 It’s safe to say that email marketing is here to stay.
 For small businesses with a low budget, it’s a highly inexpensive way to share your message without investing heavily in advertising.
 It’s an easy way to reach your customers, particularly as more and more consumers use their mobile phones to access their inbox.

-This article is a practical guide detailing how to effectively use email marketing for eCommerce business.
-It covers the process from gathering your contacts to build your list and how to get the most out of your list.
+This article is a practical guide detailing how to effectively use email for ecommerce business.
+It covers the process of gathering your contacts to building your email list and how to get the most out of email marketing.

-If you want to grow your business and increase sales, building a strong email list should be at the top of your priorities.
+If you want to grow your business and increase sales, building a strong and targeted email list should be at the top of your priority list.
 Without valuable contacts, you have nobody to send your email marketing campaigns to.
 Growing an email list from scratch can often seem like a daunting task, but most of the challenge lies with knowing where to begin.
-There are many methods of data collection that can take place both online and offline, but listed below are some of the most effective methods for eCommerce businesses.
+There are many methods of data collection that can take place both online and offline, but here are some of the most effective methods for ecommerce businesses.

-If you think that people are going to hand over their email address in exchange for nothing, then think again.
+People aren’t going to hand over their email address in exchange for nothing, then think again.
+Those days have gone!
 The average consumer already has hundreds of emails clogging their inbox on a daily basis.
 So, why should they fill up the valuable space they have left by subscribing to another mailing list?
 A saturated marketplace leads to consumers becoming more selective with what marketing communications they choose to receive.

-One of the most effective ways to get around this issue is to offer an exciting incentive to encourage more email sign-ups.
-Many eCommerce businesses offer somewhere between 10%-20% discount off the first purchase when a customers signs up to their email list.
+One of the most effective ways to get around this issue is to offer an exciting and original incentive to encourage more email signups.
+Many ecommerce businesses offer somewhere between 10%-20% discount off the first purchase when a customer signs up to their email list.
 This is a very popular choice as not only are your customers going to receive your marketing communications, they will also feel encouraged to make a purchase from you.
-Other incentives might include exclusive access to product releases, vouchers and free samples.
+Other incentives might include exclusive access to product releases, vouchers, and free samples.

 Create a sign-up form